The beautifully maintained Ardgillan Castle is home to one of the best parks in Dublin.

 3. Head off on the fairy tree trail

-The Fairy Tree Trail, like the playground, is provided free of charge by Fingal County Council.
+If you’re looking for things to do with kids in Dublin, The Fairy Tree Trail, at Ardgillan is worth a look.
 You can find it in the Walled Garden, and as you wander, you can find out about the various trees growing at Ardgillan.

 There are lots of information panels about the trees, and you can also pick up a map and a quiz at Reception to play as you explore.